-Scripts have settings that affect the test playback.
-To view or change these settings, click in the script recorder:
+Scripts settings affect the load test playback.
+To view or change settings, open the Playback Settings window by selecting the button in the script recorder:

-Specifies the server which is used to record and play back a script in the recorder.
+Specifies the server that is used to record and play back a script in the recorder.

 The following locations are available: